Chapter 2 : 2. Trusting Hearts

 “They keep her calm enough to eat.
 She’s getting weak, Wren.”

 Wren’s days had blurred together, either watching Gran or taking shifts down in the Inn while her mother watched Gran.
 Her dad had been busy at the Ministry, changing records, or at the property, preparing it to go up for sale.
-He’d offered to take her with him, but Wren hadn’t gone.
-She kept hoping that if she held out just one more day, Gran would wake up and be alright.
-She’d nursed plenty of animals back to health out in the back of the bungalow.
+He’d offered to take her with him, but Wren kept hoping that if she held out just one more day, Gran would wake up and be alright.
+She’d nursed plenty of animals back to health out in the back of the cottage.
 Gran had showed her how to set bones, feed babies who had lost their mothers and administer Healing Salve to injuries.
 The most important lesson that Gran had taught her was how to recognize a lost cause.
 Some injuries were beyond repair, even with Gran’s magic.

 “I need to get out.”